RichardFreedman/Encoding_Music/01_Tutorials/05_Spotify_Functions.md

 ### Why Modularity Matters
 Modularity measures how well a network is divided into communities.
 Higher modularity values indicate better community structures.
 The Louvain algorithm aims to maximize the modularity by rearranging nodes into communities where they are more densely connected with each other and less connected with nodes in other communities.

+### Example A:  Network of Artists Shared Among Five Related Spotify Playlists

-In our example, we will **identify Louvain communities of artists** within the playlists they belong to.
+In our first example, we will **identify Louvain communities of artists** within the playlists they belong to.
+This approach is simply tracing common artists--it does not involve Spotify Audio Feature data.

 <br>